regregex/OS126/README.md

 - An OSWRSC entry point is provided at &FFB3
-- The OSFILE call handler in the Cassette and ROM filing systems (CFS, RFS) [always returns][1] the correct length of the file to the control block
+- The OSFILE call handler in the Cassette and ROM filing systems (CFS, RFS) [always returns][1] the correct length of the file to the control block (thanks to John Kortink)
-- Calling `*RUN` on a cassette or ROM file [does not overwrite][1] arbitrary I/O addresses after loading the file
+- Calling `*RUN` on a cassette or ROM file [does not overwrite][1] arbitrary I/O addresses after loading the file (thanks to John Kortink)
 - In the `VDU 21` state, cursor motion codes are only sent to the printer while `VDU 2` applies; the parameter of `VDU 1` is printed once
 - `VDU 28` checks the parameters correctly
+- An error raised while printing the language banner [aborts the change of language, and is handled by the current language][2] (thanks to J.G.Harston)
 - The paged ROM indirection routine places one byte less on the stack
 - OSBYTE calls to write to I/O memory avoid causing a dummy read cycle before the write, which upsets some hardware